MasonDoherty/ReactNativeShell/README.md

 - **Cog Drawer:** Provides settings and configuration options.
 - **Menu Drawer:** Offers additional navigation options or menu items.
 - **User Drawer:** Contains user-related actions or information.
+- **Blank Drawer Wrapper:** Ability to use a wrapper to wrap your components.

 ## Usage